 The Gambel’s quail is a desert species that resides in the brushy regions of the desert, feeding upon berries, fruits, grasses, leaves, buds and seeds.
 The Gambel’s quail has the pear shape of the typical quail, with gray colorings above and a brown-buff mix on the under parts.
 The Gambel’s quail is a target for raptors such as hawks and falcons in its desert home, so coming into open areas to drink becomes problematic.
 The birds usually will time a trip to a water hole to coincide with dawn and dusk when the birds of prey that could easily kill them are inactive.

 The desert tortoise survives the heat of the desert summer by staying in an underground burrow when temperatures reach extreme levels during the day.
 In winter, this reptile will hibernate, with many doing so as early as September.
-The “National Audubon Society Field Guide to Reptiles and Amphibians” notes that this herbivore consumes grasses during the mornings and again in the late afternoons.
+This herbivore consumes grasses during the mornings and again in the late afternoons.
 The desert tortoise can reach lengths of 14.5 inches.
 The tortoise has a domed shell and stubby legs that call to mind an elephant.
 The desert tortoise will live where it has access to plants such as creosote bush, cacti and other thorny plants.